aman-tiwari/MeshToSDF/README.md

   * Should benchmark to see if a dynamic length loop that samples & writes to fewer locations is faster than fixed length, unrolled by the compiler loop that samples and writes to too many.
 * Since we know the vertex normals, we could write this into the voxels and have the vfx graph use the flood-filled SDF normals, rather than recomputing them per particle per timestep.
 However, this would require reimplementing the Conform To SDF block in the VFX graph to sample the sdf gradient, rather than computing it with a 3-tap approximation.
 * Instead of each thread writing `numSamples` times into the voxel array, spawn `numTriangles * numSamples` threads and each thread writes 1 sample into the array.
 Maybe this is faster?
+* Try the geometry shader technique.
+It used to be annoying to do this, but apparently is easier in HDRP.
+* There's no need for the dependency on the VFX graph except for the demo scene.